 3.1.4. personal data shall be accurate and, where necessary, kept up to date;

-3.1.5. personal data processed for any purpose(s) shall not be kept in a form that permits identification of individuals for longer than is necessary for that purpose/those purposes;
+3.1.5. personal data processed for any purpose(s) shall not be kept for longer than is necessary for that purpose/those purposes;

 3.1.6. personal data shall be processed in such a way that ensures appropriate security of the data, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organisational measures.

 3.2.
 In addition to this, NTA is committed to ensuring that at all times, anyone dealing with personal data shall be mindful of the individual’s rights under the law (as explained in more detail in paragraphs 7 and 8 below).

 3.3.
 NTA is committed to complying with the principles in 3.1 at all times.
 This means that NTA will:

 3.3.1. inform individuals as to the purpose of collecting any information from them, as and when we ask for it;

 3.3.2. be responsible for checking the quality and accuracy of the information;

 3.3.3. regularly review the records held to ensure that information is not held longer than is necessary, and that it has been held in accordance with the Records Retention Policy;